 During those beginning days, many of the early trainees were teenage boys and girls with a history of poliomyelitis and had little or no education.
 However, now in Taiwan, there is greater acceptance of the physically challenged and they are able to get better education and jobs.

-In Taichung, where she now lives, Sister Katrina continues her outreach to the physically challenged, visiting their homes or jobs to give moral support, encouragement, accompany them to doctors, government agencies or whatever may assist them.
-Her goal continues to be to help them gain dignity and respect from others and to find ways to support themselves and their families.
-Most are on the lower end of the economic scale, struggling just to have enough money to pay the rent each month.
+Although Sister Katrina left the Center in 2000 and moved to Taichung she continued her outreach to the physically challenged, visiting them in their homes or jobs to give moral support, encouragement, accompany them to doctors, government agencies or whatever assistance they may have needed.
+Her goal continued to be to help them gain dignity and respect from others and to find ways to support themselves and their families.
+Most were on the lower end of the economic scale, struggling just to have enough money to pay the rent each month.
 Sister Katrina has made a difference in many lives.

-Throughout the years, Sister Katrina has also taught English conversation to Sisters of other religious communities, as well as other adults who need English for travel, business and to represent their country when attending international conferences abroad.
-Sister Katrina’s English coaching also helps Taiwanese mothers to better support their children who are also learning English.
+Throughout the years, Sister Katrina also taught English conversation to Sisters of other religious communities, as well as other adults who needed English for travel, business or to represent their country when attending international conferences abroad.
+Faith sharing and Life enrichment classes to build confidence and raise consciousness of world issues also kept her busy.

 As part of its celebration of the country’s 100th birthday in 2012, Taiwan’s Cultural Affairs Ministry included Sister Katrina and two other Maryknoll Sisters in a book series honoring foreigners who have given many years of dedicated service to the people of Taiwan.
 The government wanted to express the gratitude of its citizens to their foreign friends, who are an example for generations to come.

 In May of 2018, Sister Katrina returned to the Maryknoll Sisters Center, Maryknoll, NY where she currently works in the Treasury Department.